• Skip to primary navigation

 1. Check Power & Sleep Settings

-The first step would be to take a look at “Power & Sleep” settings on your computer and make sure that the computer is set to go into sleep mode after a reasonable period of inactivity.
+The first step would be to take a look at “Power & Sleep” settings on the computer and make sure that it is set to go into sleep mode after a reasonable period of inactivity.

-Go to Settings > System > click on Power & Sleep in the left-pane.
-In the right-pane, set your desired timings for PC goes to sleep after option, for Battery power and while plugged into Power Supply.
+Windows 10: Go to Settings > System > Power & Sleep.
+In the right-pane, set a reasonable time for PC goes to sleep after option, both for Battery power and while plugged into Power Supply.

 Set Sleep Timings On Windows PC

-On the next screen, click on Change Plan Settings option, located next to the current or active Power Plan on your computer.
+3. On Power Options screen, click on Change plan settings link, next to the active Power Plan on the computer.

 Once the default Power Settings are enabled, your computer should go into sleep mode.